georgemunene/pizzacounty/README.md

 contact me via github @georgemunene.

 ## license
-This is a free product
+This is a free product.